 Misconception #5: The cloud’s too complex – lose control and you’re stuck

-While it’s true that cloud technologies might appear to be highly complex, with countless options for what shape your cloud presence can take, that’s actually a good thing: it means you have lots of choices for creating a customized solution that is unique to your organization.
-The key is in understanding the many technology components at your disposal, or having the reliable advice of someone who does.
+While it’s true that cloud technologies might appear to be highly complex, with countless options for what shape your cloud presence can take, that’s actually a good thing.
+It means you have lots of choices for creating a customized solution that is unique to your organization.
+The key is understanding the many technology components at your disposal, or having the reliable advice of someone who does.